 What Is The Pitch?

-The irony of the ERIb-5A is that it doesn’t actually have any pitch on their own website.
+The irony of the ERIB-5A is that it doesn’t actually have any pitch on their own website.
 The other versions are there but not the entry level 5A.
 I certainly hope in due course that will be corrected so big thanks to Phils and the team from Custom Cable for supply the necessary technical low down on this IEM.
-In short this is hybrid IEM with a Neodymium dynamic driver and a planar tweeter in what is describe as a coaxial design all encased in a large semi open bullet type shell.
+In short, this is hybrid IEM with a Neodymium dynamic driver and a planar tweeter in what is described as a coaxial design all encased in a large semi-open bullet type shell.

 Both the planar and dynamic drivers are 8mm so nothing micro here.
 Bass is delivered by the dynamic driver and everything else is picked up by the planar tweeter, i.e. the mids and highs.
 It comes in a single ended format as stock but oBravo have built a balanced version of their cable also as an optional extra and believe me you should seriously consider that option because although impedance is a spritely 16 ohms the sensitivity is way down there at 102dB making the ERIB-5A a bit of power hungry beast unlike any other IEM I have tried before.
 This IEM was built for quality amping be it dedicated or from a DAP.